 Refer to Table 5 and 6.
-For motor current information please refer to the motor rating plate.
-The motor start-up current is drawn for less than one second, so use slow-blow fuses to prevent unnecessary fuse failure when the pump starts.
+The motor start-up current is drawn for less than one second, so slow-blow fuses must be used to prevent unnecessary fuse failure when the pump starts.
 Fuses should be to EN60269 Section 2.2.
-For conformance with CSA standards only, CSA certified fuses are to be used.
-If the pump is used at temperatures lower than 13°C, the start-up current will be drawn for longer; this may cause the motor thermal overload device to open.
+For conformance with CSA standards only CSA certified fuses are to be used.
+If using the pump at temperatures lower than 13°C, the start-up current will be drawn for longer; this may cause the motor thermal overload device to open.